 - Map it out.
 Use a piece of paper, a whiteboard, or a notebook.
 Is it more important to write it out perfectly or to get started on the project?

 It is possible to be productive and work remotely, you just have to find what works for you and keep iterating until you do!
-Be forgiving of yourself when you fail and strive to make your remote work experience 1% better each day.
+Be forgiving of yourself when you fail and strive to make your remote work experience 1% better each day or each week.
 Little improvements are little victories, and be sure to celebrate them whenever you can.

 See you around the digital water cooler 🙂